 Credit: @j_bend27 on Instagram

-If you’ve missed the boat, so to speak, head to Montauk Bake Shoppe (reopens in March), one of the best breakfast spots in town, for a mix of savory and sweet options to go.
-Grab an egg sandwich on a fresh-baked croissant, jelly-filled items (croissants or donuts), or try a “cruffin,” a mash-up of a croissant and a muffin that locals swear by.
+If you’ve missed the boat, so to speak, head to Montauk Bake Shoppe, one of the best breakfast spots in town, for a mix of savory and sweet options to go.
+Grab their famous fried jelly croissant, an egg sandwich on a fresh-baked bagel, or try a “cruffin,” a mash-up of a croissant and a muffin that locals swear by.
 Traveling with kids?
 There are buttermilk pancakes and French toast on offer as well.
-This place is a classic, too; the menu notes they’ve been “Serving Montauk for over 50 years.”
+This place is a classic, too; the menu notes they’ve been “Serving Montauk for over 50 years" and have introduced a second location in East Hampton, open year-round.
+For a sit-down breakfast, Bird on the Roof is one of Montauk's most-raved-about spots, beloved for blueberry pancakes and a soft scramble toast with avocado and burrata.

 10:30 am: Visit the Montauk Lighthouse